 Advanced imaging technologies have dramatically improved our ability to detect and treat cardiovascular disease at an early stage.
 Patients who are at increased risk for heart disease, either because of genetics or lifestyle choices, are especially well served by today's enhanced technology.

-Sophisticated Diagnostic Equipment
+Sophisticated Diagnostic Imaging Equipment

 Along with other tools such as nuclear imaging, Doppler ultrasound and PET-CT scans, these noninvasive techniques provide fast, accurate visualization and analysis of the heart and surrounding structures.